A Behavioral Perspective on Models of Linear Dynamical Networks with Manifest Variables: Manifest networks in a behavioral setting

-\item in $\Sigma_i$, $\mathrm{col}\big( \mathrm{col}(u, y_1,\dots, y_i, y_{i+1},\dots y_N ),y_i\big)$ is a proper input-output partition, for all $i \in \mathbb{I}_N$. \end{itemize} \end{coro}
+\item in $\Sigma_i$, $\mathrm{col}\big( \mathrm{col}(u, y_1,\dots, y_{i-1}, y_{i+1},\dots y_N ),y_i\big)$ is a proper input-output partition, for all $i \in \mathbb{I}_N$. \end{itemize} \end{coro}

-Regularity of interconnections is a fundamental property in many network models with output-to-input interconnections.
-This property is typically assumed implicitly when a network model is chosen.
+Regularity of interconnections is a fundamental property in network models with output-to-input interconnections.
+It is typically assumed implicitly when a model is chosen.
 We will discuss this point for SVAR models in the next section.